You’re 14 weeks pregnant! Most expectant mums are past morning sickness by now, though for some it continues into the 16th week.

 14 Weeks Pregnant – Your Body

 This is because your blood flow is slowing down a little.
-They are most common in your legs, and will often come when you are cold and at night.
-Some women never experience them, however.
-If you are experiencing muscle cramps in your legs, start putting those feet up, and using a heating pad to ease the pain.
+They are most common in your legs and will often happen when you are cold and at nighttime.
+Some women find muscle cramps ease if they increase their calcium, potassium and magnesium intake.

 14 Weeks Pregnant – Your Baby

-When you’re 14 weeks pregnant, you’ll be close to feeling the very first flutter which indicates your baby is moving.
-At this stage, he’s moving quite a bit, but since he’s still so small, you may not yet feel it.
+You may soon feel flutters which indicate your baby is moving.
+At this stage, baby is moving quite a bit but being so small, you may not feel the movements.
 If this is your first pregnancy, don’t be surprised if you need to feel the movement more than once before you recognise it and believe it!